 Students may submit IELTS minimum test score of 6.5 (over 4 modules) in place of TOEFL test scores.
 The official score must be sent from the International English Language Testing System (IELTS) and will be verified as official.
 Also, international students have the option to attend the ELS Language Center located on the Louisiana Tech campus in Ruston, Louisiana.
 By enrolling in and successfully completing an ELS Level 112 intensive course, international students can meet the English language proficiency requirement.

 Each applicant must assume the initiative of determining and meeting the test requirements for a specific degree program.
+Test scores should be sent directly to Louisiana Tech University Graduate School by using the identifying institutional code 6372.
 Official test scores must be on file in the Graduate School at least 30 days in advance of registration for the session in which the student expects to enroll.